ooblex/ooblex/README.md

 Lastly, once the system is all configured, and each of the several servers are running all together, it is possible to modify the brain.py file, which contains the tensor threads.

+The brain.py is configured to operate with a popular video-based facial recognition Tensorflow models, along with some face transformation models (Trump, Taylor), which can be downloaded as needed and implemnted.

+Due to the size of the models, they cannot be hosted directly on github, but they can be downloaded from here: https://api.ooblex.com/models/

-The brain.py is configured to operate with a popular video-based facial recognition Tensorflow models, which can be downloaded as needed and implemnted.
-More detailed explainations on how to program the Tensorthreads is coming, but for now using the brain.py as a template for your own AI scripts is intended.
+More detailed explainations on how to program the Tensorthreads will be helpful, but for now using the brain.py as a template for your own AI scripts is intended.
+It is quite accessible if familiar with Python.
 Working with IBM's Watson Studio, exporting a Python-based version of a trained model can be directly imported into this brain.py file for rapid deployment of a high performing, low-latency. serialized model.

+Information on the core server files at play:
 ```
 red.py -- JPEG streaming server for low-latency output
 api.py -- One of the two MAIN API servers for communicating with Ooblex